 "A whole new social ecosystem has been set up and … social ecosystems fuel things like regulations and boycotts and mischief," Carmichael said.
 "Boards are waking up to it and asking questions that they haven't before."

-- 71 percent of people said their expectations for companies have increased.
+- 71 % of people said their expectations for companies have increased.

-- 68 percent said it's more important to know how companies operate than what they sell.
+- 68 % said it's more important to know how companies operate than what they sell.

-- 94 percent of those surveyed said companies have the ability to shape a better society.
+- 94 % of those surveyed said companies can shape a better society.

-- 87 percent said most companies exist to create value for multiple interests in society, rather than just profit.
+- 87 % said most companies exist to create value for multiple interests in society, rather than just profit.

-- 75 percent said they converted their opinions of a company into action.
+- 75 % said they converted their opinions of a company into action.